leonitousconforti/the-moby-effect/README.md

 ## Effect Notes

-Connection agents are scoped, but they are not scoped to the methods you would call from the service.
-This is because some endpoints return streams and if the connection agent is release on the closing of the service function scope, then the stream is broken when it gets to your effect.
+Connection agents are scoped, but they are not scoped to the methods you would call from the service layer.
+This is because some endpoints return streams and if the connection agent gets released on the closing of the service layer function scope, then the stream is broken by the time it gets to your effect.

 ## Contributing

-Contributions are welcome!
+Contributions and suggestions are welcome!
 To test your changes run:

-1. `npm install` or `pnpm install`
+1. `pnpm install`
-2. `npm run build` or `pnpm build`
+2. `pnpm build`